open-politics/open-politics-hq/README.md

 - **[User Documentation](https://docs.open-politics.org)** for user guides & tutorials
 - **Technical Docs**:
-  - Documentation for this TypeScript NextJS (OP-APP) repository will be updated soon
+  - Documentation for this TypeScript NextJS (/open-politics-hq) repository will be updated soon
   - Technical documentation for opol is in the [opol repository](https://github.com/open-politics/opol)

 ## Table of Contents